Quaid01/Code-for-Minocycline-Influence-On-Protein-Stability-Research-Project/README.md

 ### Acknowledgments

-The developers of OpenMM and PyRosetta for providing the essential tools for this research.
+A thank you to the developers of OpenMM and PyRosetta for providing the essential tools for this research.